An illustration of the Sun and planets

 An illustration of orange and blue planets and other objects in our solar system shown not to scale, but to illustrate some of the details of each world.

-An illustration of our solar system showing the planets far closer together than they are in reality in order to represent the all of the bodies with some detail.
+An artist's concept of our solar system showing the planets far closer together than they are in reality in order to represent the all of the bodies with some detail.

 NASA/JPL-Caltech